+Scheduled Monument Consent is a legal requirement under Ancient Monument and Archaeological Areas Act 1979 (as amended) for any works which might affect a monument either above or below ground level.
+It is granted by the Secretary of State for Culture, Media and Sport, on advice from Historic England, who administer the SMC application process on behalf of the SoS.
+The types of works that require SMC are specified under Section 2 of the 1979 Act.
+SMC is required regardless of whether or not planning permission is needed or has been obtained.
+It cannot be given retrospectively and undertaking works before consent has been given is a criminal offence.
+Metal detecting or geophysical survey on a scheduled monument is also illegal without a licence from Historic England.
+Secondary Frontage Secondary frontages are lengths of shop frontage within a defined shopping centre (e.g. the Central Shopping Area) where there is more opportunity for a diversity of uses than in primary frontages.
 SSSI Site of Special Scientific Interest An area of land which, in the opinion of Natural England, is of special interest at a national level due to its flora, fauna or geological or physiographical features.
 Soundness Soundness means founded on a robust and credible evidence base and the most appropriate strategy when considered against the reasonable alternatives.
 For something to be sound is must also be deliverable, flexible and able to be monitored.
 Spatial Planning Spatial planning goes beyond traditional land use planning to bring together and integrate policies for the development and use of land with other policies and programmes which influence the nature of places and how they function.
 This will include policies which can impact on land use, for example, by influencing the demands on or needs for development, but which are not capable of being delivered solely or mainly through the granting of planning permission and may be delivered through other means.
 (PPS 1 ODPM, 2004, pp3).
 SAC Special Area of Conservation Sites of European importance for nature conservation designated under the Conservation of Natural Habitats and Wild Flora and Fauna Directive.
 SPA Special Protection Area Sites of European importance for nature conservation designated under the Conservation of Wild Birds Directive.
-Speciality Frontage Speciality frontages are lengths of shop frontage within a defined shopping centre (e.g. the Central Shopping Area) where there is the greatest diversity of uses, particularly including food and drink uses, alongside clusters of specialist retailers.
+Speciali st ty Frontage Specialist ty frontages are lengths of shop frontage within a defined shopping centre (e.g. the Central Shopping Area) where there is the greatest diversity of uses, particularly including food and drink uses, alongside clusters of specialist retailers.
 SCI Statement of Community Involvement A document which sets out the standards to be achieved in involving the community and other stakeholders in the preparation, alteration and review of local development documents and in significant development management decisions.
 SEA Strategic Environmental Assessment A strategic environment assessment is a generic term used to describe environmental assessment as applied to policies, plans and programmes.
 The European SEA directive (2001/42/EC) requires a formal environmental assessment of certain plans and programmes, including those in the field of planning and land use.
 Submission The stage of preparation of a development plan document covered by Regulation 22 of the Town and Country Planning (Local Planning) (England) Regulations 2012 It involves submitting a DPD to the Secretary of State.
-SPD Supplementary Planning Document A local development document that provides further detail of policies in the development plan documents or of saved local plan policies.
+SPD Supplementary A local development document that provides further detail of

+Planning Document policies in the development plan documents or of saved local plan policies.
 They do not have development plan status.
-SPG Supplementary Planning Guidance Providing additional guidance expanding policies in a local plan.
-SPGs will remain relevant where they are linked to saved policies but will ultimately be replaced by supplementary planning documents.